 Pelvic inflammatory disease is an infection of a woman's womb (uterus), ovaries, or fallopian tubes.

 Causes of Pelvic inflammatory disease (PID)

-- Insertion of an intrauterine device (IUD)
+- Getting an intrauterine device (IUD)

 Pelvic inflammatory disease (PID) Symptoms

-The most common symptoms of PID include:
+Common symptoms of PID include:

 Other symptoms that may occur with PID:

 - Bleeding after intercourse

 - Having to urinate often

 - Period cramps that hurt more than usual or last longer than usual